Jacobbetancourt1/Cybersecurity-Detection-Monitoring-Lab/README.md

 <h1>Git & Architecture</h1>
 <p>Welcome to my Git & Architecture Project!
-I will be utilizing both WSL (<b>For windows machine, you will have to download this first</b>) and github website; We'll go over <i>GIT SSH ACCESS, CREATING A REPOSITORY, GIT WORKFLOW INSTALL AWS CLI, S3 BUCKET, IAM USER, and DESIGNING A BASIC ARCHITECTURE.</i></p>
+I will be utilizing both WSL (<b>For windows machine, you will have to download this first</b>) and github website; We'll go over <i>GIT SSH ACCESS, CREATING A REPOSITORY, GIT WORKFLOW, INSTALL AWS CLI, S3 BUCKET, IAM USER, and DESIGNING A BASIC ARCHITECTURE.</i></p>
 <h2>What is a Git & Architecture</h2>
 Git is a version control system that enables several developers to work together on the same project by tracking and managing changes to the codebase over time.
 Architecture in software refers to a system's high-level structure, including its components, relationships, and how they interact to meet certain needs.
 <br>